 Maybe several years of countless stitches had made the needles blunt?
 Anyway, I couldn't believe how much easier and much more enjoyable this simple upgrade made my sashiko life!

-Good needles are a cheap, reasonable investment!
+Good needles are an affordable, worthwhile investment!

 Sashiko's original purpose was rather practical: